slashman/virtualdungeon/rules.md

 Traps found in the dungeon can cause any of the status ailments to one or more members of the party.

 Some traps can be avoided with quick reaction by the player, in those cases, it's up to the dungeon guide to determine what players for the party evaded the trap.

+Players also have a chance to evade traps based on their Dexterity stat.

 * Arrow traps: Can be avoided by quickly ducking.
 Slow players may be affected by injury in a single body part.